 i.
 “God has ways of teaching all of us in our bones and in our flesh, but he specially knows how to do this with those upon whom he puts any honor in his service.
 You must not marvel, if God should be pleased to bless you to the conversion of souls, that he should also make you sometimes smart.”
 (Spurgeon)

 d.
-I alone am left: This was not accurate, but if reflected how Elijah felt.
-Even back at the confrontation at Mount Carmel Elijah said I alone am left a prophet of the Lord (1 Kings 18:22).
+I alone am left: This was not accurate, but it reflected how Elijah felt.
+Even back at the confrontation at Mount Carmel, Elijah said I alone am left a prophet of the LORD (1 Kings 18:22).
 Discouraging times make God’s servants feel more isolated and alone than they are.

-e.
+d.
 I alone am left; and they seek to take my life: Strangely, the reasons Elijah provided were actually important reasons for him to remain alive.
 If he really was the last prophet or believer alive, should not he seek to live as long as possible?
 If the enemies of God like Jezebel wanted him dead, should he not seek to defeat her wicked will?
-Elijah here powerfully showed the unreasonable nature of unbelief and fear.
+Elijah, here, powerfully showed the unreasonable nature of unbelief and fear.

 3. (11-12) God reveals Himself to Elijah.

 Then He said, “Go out, and stand on the mountain before the LORD.”
 And behold, the LORD passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the LORD, but the LORD was not in the wind; and after the wind an earthquake, but the LORD was not in the earthquake; and after the earthquake a fire, but the LORD was not in the fire; and after the fire a still small voice.

 a.
 Go out, and stand on the mountain before the LORD: God knew what the depressed and discouraged Elijah needed.
 He needed a personal encounter with God.
 There was nothing fundamentally wrong with Elijah’s theology, but at the time there was something lacking in his experience.